StephenOladoke/email-templates/README.md

-# Free Email Templates by Colorlib.
+# Free Email Templates by Oladoke Ajibola Stephen

 Free HTML email templates for Mailchimp and other emails services